 - Can I apply for unemployment benefits if I have a pending asylum case?

 - What kind of help is available for students who are seeking asylum?

 - How can I find and help someone who is detained?

 - Can someone seek asylum at the Mexico-U.S. border?

 - How can I sue the government for the abuse and mistreatment that we suffered upon arriving in the United States?

 - See other questions.

 - Find legal help.

-Yes.
-You can apply for a green card (permanent residence) one year after winning asylum.
-You can apply by submitting a green card application (Form I-485) to U.S. Citizenship and Immigration Services (USCIS).
+Yes!
+You can apply for permanent residence by submitting a green card application (Form I-485) to U.S. Citizenship and Immigration Services (USCIS).